Getting around Paris

 Night transport

-Paris invites romantic night walks, a long sit in a bar, or you just need to be at the airport so early that the regular daytime flights aren't running yet.
+Paris invites romantic night walks, long bar sessions, or you just need to be at the airport so early that the regular daytime flights aren't running yet.

 Paris' night transport is catered for by the Noctilien network of bus lines with the letter 'N' and a number.
 Each line runs at roughly 20 to 30 minute intervals and the network is very dense in the centre.